-In order to provide the most appropriate help for your situation, we work with local agencies.
-If you’re struggling to put food on the table, they may be able to issue you with a food bank voucher.
+In order to provide the best help for your situation, our food bank works with local agencies.
+If your income is too low to afford the food and essentials you need, they may be able to refer you to us with a food bank voucher.

-Local agencies can also provide long term support if needed to help you resolve what’s causing your crisis.
-Local agencies we work with include: Citizens Advice Wandsworth, Wandsworth Borough Council, schools, children’s centres, housing associations, GPs and health visitors, social services and other local charities like Age UK Wandsworth.
-Wandsworth Carers and Little Village.
+Local agencies that refer to Wandsworth Foodbank include: Citizens Advice Wandsworth, Wandsworth Borough Council teams, schools, children’s centres, housing associations, GPs and health visitors, social services, community mental health teams and other local charities like South West London Law Centres, Wandsworth Carers and Little Village.

-If you don’t know who to ask for help, you can call or email our food bank.
-We can talk through your situation and put you in touch with a relevant local agency.
+If you haven’t been able to get through to the local or national helplines above, please call or email our food bank.
+We can talk through your situation and try to put you in touch with a relevant local agency.